filippo-fonseca/filippo-fonseca/README.md

 <br>
 <br />

-# 👋 Hi there!
+## 👋 Hi there!
 I'm Filippo.

 🌳 Growing.

-## I'm a 14 year old Full-Stack Engineer and startup founder based in San Jose.
+I'm a 14 year old Full-Stack Engineer and startup founder based in San Jose that seeks to build tools that help others grow with true value.

-Want to chat?
-Email me or send me a friend request on Discord! *filippofonseca#8118*

-🙌 Building tools that help others with true value.

 - 🛠 Currently the CEO of [zyndicate.app](https://zyndicate.app), the all-in-one platform to organize your life
 - 🚦 Co-Founder and CTO of [Safe Labs](https://www.safelabs.app), a powerful tool for personal and community safety